 Then, right before you start the installation, vacuum the whole space to remove any dust and debris.

-You can easily find detailed instructions, but if you need guidance, our team will be more than happy to help you!
+You can easily find detailed instructions with the product, but if you need guidance, our team will be more than happy to help you!

 Contact Integra Direct to Ensure the Success of Your Next Flooring Project

-Floating floors are a great option if you look for something good-looking on a budget; you can even carry on with the installation all by yourself!
+Floating floors are a great option if you look for something good-looking on a budget; you can even carry out the installation all by yourself!

 They are also more eco-friendly than most other types, especially if you find floors made from better materials; plus, they will feel comfortable under your feet.
 And if anything happens or you simply get bored, it is incredibly easy to make some changes, or even move the whole floor to another room.